OCA/odoo-community.org/the-association/Bylaws.rst

 Article 19
 ----------

 The Board can set up one or several Project Steering Committees.
-A Project Steering Commitee is composed of at least one member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.
+A Project Steering Committee is composed of at least one member of the Association, appointed as the president of this committee, and can include one or several entities, members or not of the Association, selected by the Board based on merit and contribution to the project.

 Unless elected as member in accordance to these articles, a member of a Project Steering Committee shall not be considered as a member of the Association.
 The Board can end a Project Steering Committee at any time.
 A Project Steering Committee shall not be considered as the Board of the Association.
 A Project Steering Committee can not exercise the powers and the authority confered to the Board.